Book: Translocal Lives and Religion

 Chapter: 9.
 A 'Christian Hindu Apostle'?: Kaleidoscopic Views of Sadhu Sundar Singh (1889-1929?)

-The chapter deals with Sadhu Sundar Singh and focuses on the way he crossed various borders: religious, political, social, geographical.
-It is argued that since the concept of sādhu is not reducible to any single easy meaning, it can function as a key to unlock an interstitial space of freedom that would otherwise have remained out of reach.
-In order to map that space, it is necessary to go back to Sundar Singh’s early years in India, to re-contextualize his biographical trajectory in the framework of early 20th Century revivalist (politico-)religious movements and initiatives to delink Christianity from its colonial background.
-Focusing then on his tour in Switzerland, 1922 – a tour out of which came an impressive number of publications that would have a lasting effect – it is argued that the tour’s organizers were both projecting intentions on Sundar Singh, and overwhelmed with the actual performance and its effects.
-Furthermore, members of several religious movements that were in the margins of “institutionalized religions” were equally attending the meetings, producing various kinds of encounters: some leading to creative reconfigurations and some to open conflict.
-In sum, Sundar Singh is an excellent case study for a “connected religion” framework: since he presented himself as an “open signifier”, there are extremely divergent views on his biography, and for the historian, this requires a patient work for bringing together the pieces of the puzzle.
+The chapter deals with Sadhu Sundar Singh and the way his life and experiences have been shaped by multiple influences, co-constructed by himself and his admirers, and made possible by a concept of sādhu that functioned as a key to unlock an “interstitial space” that was not controlled by any authority.
+In order to delineate the contours of that space it is necessary to go back to Sundar Singh’s early years in India, to re-contextualize his biographical trajectory in the framework of early 20th century revivalist (politico-)religious movements and to consider him in relation with initiatives to delink Christianity from its colonial background.
+Focusing then on his tour in Switzerland, 1922 – a tour out of which came an impressive number of publications that had a lasting effect – it is argued that the tour’s organizers were both projecting intentions on Sundar Singh, and overwhelmed with the actual performance and its effects.
+Furthermore, members of several religious movements were equally attending the meetings, producing various kinds of encounters: some leading to creative reconfigurations and some to open conflict.
+In sum, Sundar Singh is an excellent case study for a “connected religion” framework: since he made himself available for interpretations reflecting the different intentions of his interlocutors, the sources telling us about his biography are often written from very divergent standpoints – making a “connected religion” approach that brings the pieces of the puzzle together particularly appropriate.